ShaviRajapaksha/Flutter-App-With-Asp.Net-Core-Web-API-As-Backend/README.md

-# Mobile App Backend – ASP.NET Core Web API
+# Flutter Mobile App – Flutter | ASP.NET Core Web API

 This project has a frontend developed with Flutter and a backend API built with ASP.NET Core Web API, Entity Framework Core, and SQL Server.
 It provides CRUD operations for managing users.